UPDATE: Transitional Justice in Africa: The Experience with Truth Commissions

 A body called, the Chadian Ministry of Justice Commission of Inquiry into the Crimes and Misappropriations Committed by Ex-President Hissène Habré's regime, his Accomplices and/or Accessories was established by President Idriss Déby and it operated for a period of about 17 months from 1990 to 1992.
 Its mandate was to investigate the illegal imprisonments, detentions, assassinations, disappearances, torture, mistreatment and other attacks on the physical and mental integrity of persons and all violations of human rights and illicit trafficking in narcotics between 1982 and 1990.
 It was also required to investigate the embezzlement of state funds.
 In its final report, the commission documented 3,428 killings, unspecified number of cases of torture and arbitrary detention and accused the Habré government of an estimated 40,000 political killings.

 The Chadian commission report is one of the few, which actually names those individuals that it concluded were the worst human rights abusers and publishes their photographs.
 When the report was released, many of those named in it were serving in the new government or its armed forces.
 Although it recommended that many of these individuals, especially those serving in the armed forces should be purged, this was not done.
-It was therefore no surprise that one of Habré’s former deputy director of national security led a police squad that allegedly attacked a lawyer working for the victims.
+It was therefore no surprise that one of Habré's former deputy directors of national security led a police squad that allegedly attacked a lawyer working for the victims.
 Other individuals who tried to prosecute Habré and his accomplices have also received threats.

 The report of the commission assumed special importance when a human rights organization used it to support their attempts to have Habré prosecuted for crimes against humanity in Belgium in 2005.
 Repeated requests for his extradition from Senegal where he had taken refuge to stand trial either in Belgium or in Chad where he had been tried and sentenced to death in absentia were rejected.
 After intensive pressure by the international community, the UN and the AU, Senegal undertook in 2007 to bring Habré to trial before a Senegalese criminal court and not a special tribunal that the international community had advocated for.
-Nothing was done and under intense international pressure, the Senegalese President, Abdoulaye Wade announced in July 2011 that Habré will be extradited to Chad but two days later reversed his decision and said he will be extradited to Belgium instead.
-It remains uncertain whether Wade will, after 20 years sheltering and protecting one of Africa’s vicious dictators, allow justice to take its course.

 In recent times, numerous mechanisms and commissions have been tried to resolve the political crisis that has engulfed this country, which was once a haven of peace.
 It all started going wrong when the former head of the armed forces, Robert Guei seized power in a military coup in 1999.
 He changed the constitution to require that any presidential candidate must be born of Ivorian parents, in order to eliminate one of his main rivals, Alassane Ouattara.
-He then organized elections, which he lost but wanted to declare himself winner.
+He then organized elections, which he lost but wanted to declare himself the winner.
 Laurent Gbagbo was eventually declared winner.
 The new president by Presidential Decree of 20 November 2000 set up the Mediation Committee for National Reconciliation to investigate the post-electoral violence in Abidjan that claimed the lives of 171 citizens from 24-26 October 2000.
 One of the recommendations of this committee was for the creation of a National Reconciliation Forum, which held from 9 October to 18 December 2001.
 The most important achievements of this Forum were the acknowledgment that Alassane Ouattara was an Ivorian and that the election of Laurent Gbagbo was legitimate.

 Violence erupted in Côte d'Ivoire again after a failed September 2002 attempt to overthrow President Gbagbo.
 This ultimately led to a protracted rebellion that saw the country divided into two.
 In January 2003, after the Linas-Marcoussis peace agreement, UN and French peacekeepers were brought and another International Commission of Inquiry led by the UN Office of the High Commissioner for Human Rights was set up.
 A second international commission of inquiry was set up in May 2004 by the UN Security Council to investigate all human rights violations committed in the country since 19 September 2002 and to determine responsibility.
 Although Côte d'Ivoire had not yet ratified the Rome Statute, in 2003 and again in 2005 the Gbagbo government asked the International Criminal Court to conduct investigations into crimes committed during the attempted coup and subsequent rebellion.
 Subsequently, in February 2005, the government sent a declaration accepting the jurisdiction of the International Criminal Court.